Postdoc Teaching Practicum

 Registration and Enrollment

-This practicum has a cap of 40 students.
+This practicum has a cap of 40 students and is open for registration through October 28.
 Registrants will be directed to a short application to confirm their postdoc status, confirm past experience with teaching and learning professional development, and share their teaching experience.
 Before registering, participants will need to set up a guest account on University of British Columbia’s website (see directions for creating a “BASIC cwl account” at the bottom of the registration page).

 Accessibility